leunard00/leunard00/README.md

 Since early 2017 when I first began programming with Java in highschool I instantly knew that this is what I was passionate about.
 Throughout my efforts at Conestoga College, I worked with a wide range of programming languages which include:
 -Java
 -JavaScript
 -HTML
 -CSS
+-PHP
--PHP, with a main emphasis on C#.
+-Main emphasis on C#.

 Throughout my projects, I have learned a great deal focussing on projects involving:
 - Mobile application development